Skill Demand Index

 Salary data for Active Secret security clearance is still accumulating.

-The most common pairings are Project Management Experience, Project Lifecycle Management, PMP Certification, Agile Frameworks, ServiceNow.
+The most common pairings are Agile Frameworks, Project Management Experience, PMP certification, DoD experience, ServiceNow.
 Strengthening these alongside Active Secret security clearance improves your fit across more positions.

 Top roles: Project Management.
 Project Management positions have the highest demand at 100% of all Active Secret security clearance jobs.